Visiting Barcelona soon? Pick up a copy of our guidebook, Eat Guides: Barcelona, to dine like a local. $4.99

 As we all know, the Republic lost, Franco won, and a lot of good people died.
-With Franco over thirty years dead, Barcelona is a totally different place than it was but the atrocities committed during the war and in the years of dictatorship that followed are still not talked about much.
+With Franco now over thirty years dead, Barcelona is a totally different place than it was, but the atrocities committed during the war and in the years of dictatorship that followed are still not talked about much.
 What’s more, the folks who lived through it and have stories to tell are dying off, their small patch in history’s quilt soon to be lost forever.
 So it goes.

-One excellent way to understand this complex and important time in recent Spanish history is on a tour with Alan Warren, who leads the George Orwell Tour around Barcelona.
-Alan is a fountain of information when it comes to Orwell, and all things related to the Civil War.
-Not only does he do tours in Barcelona, but also to Tarragona, in southern Catalonia, where many important battles were fought on the Ebro River.
-A trip with Alan to the Ebro would be an excellent way to learn about Catalan history and also see some authentic Catalan villages off the tourist track.
+One excellent way to gain understanding about this complex and important time in recent Spanish history is on a tour with Alan Warren, who leads George Orwell Tours around Barcelona.
+Alan an expert when it comes to Orwell and all things related to the Civil War.
+Not only does he do tours in Barcelona, but also to Tarragona, in Southern Catalonia, where many important battles were fought on the Ebro River.
+A trip with Alan to the Ebro would be a unique way to learn about Catalan history and also visit some authentic Catalan villages way off the tourist track.
 While we did enjoy the Barcelona-based tour, we’ve not been to Tarragona with Alan.

 To get in touch with Alan to book a tour go here: